Skip to main content

 NCAA

 Provides essential skills for future English courses as well as for writing across the curriculum and in the workplace.
 Patterns of development include division/classification, compare/contrast, and persuasive, along with a selection of other types such as cause & effect, definition, and exemplification.
-Students learn the basics of expository composition, with a strong emphasis on using the writing process to create well-structured essays.

 Duration